berkeley-scf/tutorial-efficient-R/timing.md

     ##  path                   total.time self.time
     ##  lr_medium              0.62       0.00
-    ##  . %*% (<text>:5)       0.02       0.02
-    ##  . crossprod (<text>:2) 0.28       0.28
+    ##  . crossprod (<text>:2) 0.26       0.26
     ##  . crossprod (<text>:3) 0.04       0.04
-    ##  . solve (<text>:4)     0.28       0.00
+    ##  . solve (<text>:4)     0.32       0.00
-    ##  . . solve.default      0.28       0.26
+    ##  . . solve.default      0.32       0.30
     ##  . . . diag             0.02       0.02

-First note that this version takes about half the time of the previous one.
+First note that this version takes less than half the time of the previous one.
 Second note that a fair amount of time is spent computing the explicit matrix inverse using *solve*.
 (There’s not much we can do to speed up the *crossprod* operations, apart from making sure we are using a fast BLAS and potentially a parallelized BLAS.)
 It’s well known that one should avoid computing the explicit inverse if one can avoid it.
 Here’s a faster version that avoids it.

 ``` r
 lr_fast <- function(y, x) {